Why Adalo Works for Building QR Scanning Apps

 For payments, QR codes often contain a unique identifier like a User ID or Store ID.
 After scanning, pass this identifier to a payment processor like Stripe using Custom Actions.
 For instance, the scanned data can be used as an input for an API call (e.g., https://api.stripe.com/v1/customers), enabling you to retrieve or update payment details without manual input.

-With Adalo, you can launch fully functional apps as PWAs or on iOS and Android platforms - no extra rebuilding required.
+With Adalo, you can launch fully functional apps as PWAs or on iOS and Android platforms—no extra rebuilding required.
+The unlimited usage model on all plans means you won't face unexpected charges as your payment processing volume grows.

 Testing and Publishing Your QR-Enabled App